Capgemini/microsoft-team-labs/codelabs/postman-with-power-platform.md

 ![image.png](.attachments/postman-with-power-platform/image21.png)

-**IMPORTANT NOTE** Properties that you want to set when creating the record needs to be added to the request body section as a JSON value.
-This will be shown in the following examples.
+**IMPORTANT NOTE** Properties that you want to set when creating the record needs to be added to the request **Body** section as a JSON value.
+Schema names of fields has to be used in request body.

 ### 1- Basic Create